juliusgb/til/github-actions/pass-list-var-to-bash-for-loop.md

 # Pass list to bash for processing

 Set list in a GitHub Actions workflow.
-And pass it to bash for processing.
+And pass it to bash for processing, such as [looping through it](../bash/2023-08-24-bash-declare-and-loop-over-array.md).

 ```yml
 name: my workflow